School Tuition Invoice Template

-- Work Study – Students can chip away at their college tuition by taking on a job within their school.
+- Work-Study – Students can chip away at their college tuition and fees by taking on a job within their school.

 - Loans – Students can borrow money and pay back the loan (with interest) when they obtain a job after graduating.

 School Tuition Invoices